 As I mentioned before, unlike earlier patterns, there are now no hand-drawn designs since I am able to work in a new version of quilt software.
-But Please: do attribute the source of this to Elizabeth at OccasionalPiece-Quilt (or OPQuilt.com) and do not print off copies for your mother or your friends.
+But Please, since this is a free pattern: do attribute the source of this to Elizabeth at OccasionalPiece-Quilt (or OPQuilt.com) and do not print off copies for your mother or your friends.
 Please direct them here to get their free copies.
 Many thanks.
-Here’s the pattern in a PDF file for you to download: EPP #10_OPQuilt_Dresden Plate

 Print off four copies and cut out the blades, but cut out only one circle.
 Make sure your printer settings are set to 100% scale.